 The NIMS System affords maximum flexibility for trainees and employers alike.
 The system enables trainees to pursue and advance at their own pace in defined career ladders throughout the metalworking industry.

 Using attained competencies in lieu of a rigid set of hours, employers are able to effectively monitor and measure progress and to reward individual initiative.

-The project builds on the 24 sets of NIMS standards and credentials and enables employers to apply the NIMS credential as milestones within their apprenticeship training.
+The project builds on industry demanded credentials and enables employers to apply the NIMS credential as milestones within their apprenticeship training.
 Employers are able to customize training to meet their own needs while maintaining the national integrity of apprenticeship training.

 U.S. Department of Labor Certified

 NEW: Use the US Department of Labor's Quick-Start Toolkit for establishing and registering the apprenticeship program at your company.